The 6 Minute Ab Workout for Beginners

 Abs are one of the most sought after assets in the whole of the human body.
 Just about everybody wants them, but getting them is no easy feat.
 If you’re new to training or just not sure where to start, finding the right ab workout to sue can be half the battle too.
 That’s where we come in.

 The problem is, though, that there are, well... too many problems.
-So many different things come into play when trying to get toned abs, it can be hard to keep track.
+So many different things come into play when trying to get toned abs; it can be hard to keep track.
 Your diet, your lifestyle, your exercise the lot.
-It all has a huge impact even at the best of times.
-Another tough factor affecting the success of your exercise is the amount of time it takes to see these results in their fullest potential, especially when there are other bigger muscle groups that need more attention in terms of maintenance and size!
+It all has a huge impact, even at the best of times.
+Another tough factor affecting the success of your exercise is the amount of time it takes to see these results to their fullest potential, especially when there are other bigger muscle groups that need more attention in terms of maintenance and size!

 1. Leg Raises

 Starting with the lower abdominal region, it’s hard to stray far from leg raises.
 They are great for the lower abs specifically and can be performed without much difficulty.
 They’re a great way to start your workout, and your abs will definitely thank you for it.

 The premise is to just raise the legs from a lying floor position to around a 45-degree angle, holding to maximise the contraction for a second or two, and then returning to rest.
 It sounds a lot easier than it is.
 Remember that.

 Mountain climbers are one of the more challenging exercises for the muscle group.
 The movement that is involved tends to need more energy than some of the others, but they are still more than doable.
 On the plus side, they’re a good calorie burner too.

 Simply get into a push up like position and bring the knees up as close to the elbow as you realistically can, one leg at a time.
 Keep going at a speed you can handle, and you’ll get a good hit on your abs.
 They’re one of the best lower ab exercises for a reason.